All documents

 Point-in-Time Recovery allows you to restore a database to a specific point in time.
 PITR is supported by combining periodic full backups and continuously archived transaction logs.
 This approach enables restoring a database to any valid point within the retention period.

 PITR is especially useful for accidental data deletion, application errors and unintended data or configuration changes.
-Currently, this feature is supported for PostgreSQL only.
+Currently, this feature is supported for PostgreSQL, MySQL and MariaDB.

 The combination of backup and PITR enhances data protection, ensures high availability, and provides flexible recovery capabilities for real-world operational scenarios.